kadena-io/pact/docs/en/pact-reference.md

 admin authorization schemes for modules and tables.
 Definition creates the keysets in the runtime environment and stores their definition in the global keyset database.

+#### Namespace declaration {#namespacedefinition}

+[Namespace](#namespaces) declarations provide a unique prefix for modules and interfaces defined within the namespace scope.
+Namespaces are handled differently in public and private blockchain contexts: in private they are freely definable, and the _root namespace_ (ie, not using a namespace at all) is available for user code.
+In public blockchains, users are not allowed to use the root namespace (which is reserved for built-in contracts like the coin contract) and must define code within a namespace, which may or may not be definable (ie, users might be restricted to "user" namespaces).

+Namespaces are defined using [define-namespace](#define-namespace).
+Namespaces are "entered" by issuing the [namespace](#namespace) command.

 #### Module declaration {#moduledeclaration}

 [Modules](#module) contain the API and data definitions for smart contracts.
 They are comprised of: